 In the Street Art world and popular culture as a whole Banksy is someone who needs no introduction, an artist, whose identity remains unknown, and whose works and status many adore and many loath, either way you cut it no other Street Artist has been responsible for the rising popularity of Street Art in the last fifteen or so years.

-There are currently as far as we are aware only six works to be seen despite his prolific output in the previous fifteen or so years, with many pieces been painted over by the authorities, vandalized to varying degrees or just outright removed and sold to private collectors.
+There are currently as far as we are aware only a handful of works to be seen despite his prolific output in the previous fifteen or so years, with many pieces been painted over by the authorities, vandalized to varying degrees or just outright removed and sold to private collectors.
 Such worth is attached to Banksy’s works that often now his pieces are covered with Perspex to ensure protection from defacement.
 Of the half-a-dozen remaining works, they can be found dotted around, East, West, South and Central London.
 Our favourite is the well placed ‘Shop Til You Drop’ in Bruton Lane.
 Mayfair, followed by ‘Guard Dog’ in the premises of the Cargo Bar in Rivington Street, Shoreditch.
 Happy viewing or perhaps happy hunting and if hunting see them while you can.

 ‘Guard Dog’ – Rivington Street, Shoreditch.

 ‘Phone Tap’ – Chrisp Street, Poplar.
 One of only two pieces you can view currently not behind perspex and also the most recent work by Banksy placed up in London.